cqllin/YouTube-Downloader/README.md

 ## Notes:
   - In this repository, you will notice an exe file.
 This is NOT necessary, and all the source code is provided within the Python script.
   - If you do not wish to run the exe, you can run it on a VM or simply install the necessary packages for Python and run it via Python with the source code.
+  - You can use the Free Trial for PySimpleGUI, or you can create a Free Hobbyist account and acquire a developer key.

 ## Packages Used:
   - [pytube](https://github.com/pytube/pytube)